Performance Indicators Report April 2023 – March 2024

 2021/22: 3289 tonnes

-Data shows annual result (latest result provided January 2023).
-The next update will be provided in March 2024.
+Data shows annual result (latest result provided May 2024).

 The extent to which Transform Leatherhead is considered to be making progress towards the Masterplan vision (1 being not at all and 5 very well)